-Top 10 Winter Illuminations to See in Japan
+Top 10 Winter Illuminations to See in Japan for 2016

 Tokyo illuminations?
 Pfft.
 It’s all about the bright lights beyond.